KennyWho/hapi-api-doc-cn/API.md

       no header.
     - `vary` - same as the [`response.etag()`](#response.etag()) option.
 Defaults to `true`.

-Return value:
+返回值:
     - a [response object](#response-object) if the response is unmodified.
     - `undefined` if the response has changed.

 If `undefined` is returned, the developer must return a valid lifecycle method value.
-If a response is returned, it should be used as the return value (but may be customize using the response methods).
+If a response is returned, it should be used as the 返回值 (but may be customize using the response methods).

 ```js